The Graduate School

 The Graduate School administers several internal University-wide fellowship and award programs to support or recognize the achievements of new and returning graduate students.
 In addition, many graduate students receive financial support (stipend and tuition waivers) as Teaching Assistants, Research Assistants, or Graduate Assistants.
 Interested students should contact The Graduate School, departments, and administrative units directly for more details and information.

 Each Spring, FSU graduate students are recognized for their outstanding contributions in teaching, research and creative endeavors, and leadership at the Celebration of Graduate Student Excellence.
-Awards include the University's Outstanding Teaching Assistant Awards, the Graduate Student Research and Creativity Awards, the Graduate School Student Leadership Award, the FAMU Feeder Fellowship, McKnight Doctoral Fellowship, McNair Scholars Fellowship, Legacy Fellowship, Leslie N. Wilson Delores Auzenne Assistantship for Minorities, and external nationally competitive fellowships and awards.
+Awards include the University's Outstanding Teaching Assistant Awards, Graduate Student Research and Creativity Awards, Graduate School Student Leadership Award, FAMU Feeder Fellowship, McKnight Doctoral Fellowship, McNair Scholars Fellowship, Legacy Fellowship, Leslie N. Wilson Delores Auzenne Assistantship, and external nationally competitive fellowships and awards.

 Professional Development